xyst/writings/why-is-racket-integer-sum-faster-than-haskell/readme.md

 Now it says:

 - Match "i" with 0 to check if finished
-- Then call primitive minus
-- Then call GMP plus and "smallInteger"
+- Then call primitive minus, then GMP plus and "smallInteger"
 - Then recursion

-So, the boolean matching is gone, and the minus is a fast primitive.
+So, the boolean matching is gone, and the minus is on a fast primitive.

 ## What we have so far